Attendance

 Verification

-If your application is selected to be verified, we are required by law to confirm information listed on your application including: the household size, number in college, adjusted gross income, U.S. taxes paid and certain types of untaxed income and benefits.
+If your application is selected to be verified, we are required by law to confirm information listed on your application.
+Items selected for verification may include: household size, number in college, adjusted gross income, U.S. taxes paid, certain types of untaxed income and benefits, and identity and educational purpose.

 The Financial Aid Office compares the information provided on the FAFSA to the documentation collected during the verification process.
 If there are errors on your application, we will update your application, recalculate your aid eligibility and send a current award letter within approximately 14 days.
 All information required for verification must be submitted to the Financial Aid Office no later than 14 days before the end of your first term of enrollment.
 If you are selected for verification and plan to withdraw from school prior to completing the verification, contact the Financial Aid Office.
 Students who do not provide the required verification documents will not receive financial aid.